moise-mulungu/mixed-react-projects/project-info/portfolio/site-structure.md

     - Medium
 - Text(I am Moise.
 A software developer: I can help you build products, and features,... )
 - image(from FIgma design)

+# Content
+## Section
+## Section
+## Section
+## Section

+using the terms but we still need an example of a page that holds 2+ main sections, each section filling 100% of the horizontal content

 ## section: projects(cards)
 - title(My recent work)